CameronDwyer/M365DeveloperBootcamp2020-Graph/Exercise3.md

  * [Exercise 3: Warehouse Packing App with Microsoft Graph Toolkit](Exercise3.md) **(You are here)**
  * [Resources](Resources.md)

 The scenario for this exercise is that our company sells products online and those online orders are created in a SharePoint List.
-We are going to build a lightwieght single page web application using simple HTML, CSS and JavaScript for the warehouse packing staff to be able to view on a small device the orders that are ready for packing.
-THe warehouse staff will carry this device with them as the collect all the products and pack them into a box for the customer.
+We are going to build a lightweight single page web application using HTML, CSS and JavaScript for the warehouse packing staff to be able to view the orders that are ready for packing on a small device.
+The warehouse staff will carry this device with them as move about the warehouse collecting and packing the products into a box for the customer.
 When they are done our web application will also allow the packing staff to mark the order as packed.

 ## Clean up after completing Exercise 2
 If you still have a command-line running your local http-server from Excerise 2 you will need to stop if before continuing as starting another http-server will create it on a different port number.
 To stop the http-server close your command-line window or use CTRL+C.